SAP-samples/teched2022-AD160/exercises/7_TestingEndToEndScenario/README.md

     ![](images/Test2.png)

-8. Click on <b>SAVE</b> on the top right corner to the save the changes.
+8. Click on <b>SAVE</b> on the top right corner to save the changes.

     ![](images/ss10.png)